Flexible Fractional Repetition Codes for Distributed Storage Networks: The Extension of The FFR Codes

-In our GFR codes, the helper selection scheme is based on the FHS scheme proposed in Part~I. In Part~I \cite{part1}, the FHS scheme is also extended to a new scheme called, family-plus scheme.
-In this section, we introduce some basic notation/concepts of the family-plus helper selection scheme and then discuss how we can generalize the GFR codes in this work so that we can also replace the FHS scheme in the GFR codes by the new family-plus scheme.
+In our FFR codes, the helper selection scheme is based on the FHS scheme proposed in \cite{ahmad2018can}.
+In \cite{ahmad2018can}, the FHS scheme is also extended to a new scheme called, family-plus scheme.
+In this section, we introduce some basic notation/concepts of the family-plus helper selection scheme and then discuss how we can generalize the FFR codes in this work so that we can also replace the FHS scheme in the FFR codes by the new family-plus scheme.